KelvinLinBU/KelvinLinBU/README.md

 ## My Youtube Channel

 In my free time, I record tutorials on topics in data science and software engineering.
-As of June 2026, I have hundreds of subscribers, fifteen thousand views, and nearly one thousand watch hours.
+As of June 2026, I have hundreds of subscribers, over fifteen thousand views, and nearly one thousand watch hours.

 ## My Writing